Search the site

 Main topics:

-• Hands-on workshop in the guided preparation of balanced meals
+• Hands-on practical workshop on guided preparation of balanced meals

-• Practical tips to optimize flavor, nutritional quality, and preparation time
+• Practical tips to optimise flavour, nutritional quality and preparation time

-Nutrition and Longevity: Lessons from the Healthiest Populations
+Nutrition and Longevity: Lessons from the World’s Healthiest Populations

 Main topics:

-• Final reflection on the concepts learned and discussion on healthy lifestyles
+• Final reflections on key concepts learned and discussion of healthy lifestyles

-• Analysis of the longest-lived and healthiest populations on Earth: eating habits and nutritional models
+• Analysis of the eating habits and nutritional models of the longest-living and healthiest populations worldwide

-• Practical strategies to integrate good eating habits into daily life
+• Practical strategies for integrating good nutritional habits into everyday life

 Back to top